jank-lang/jank/README.md

 # jank - a statically typed, generic lisp

-jank aims to be the child of Typed Racket and C++: a lisp-1 with hygienic, code-as-data macros, a strong, static type system, scope-based resource management, and a native compiler.
+jank aims to be a lisp-1 with hygienic, code-as-data macros, a strong, static type system, scope-based resource management, and a native compiler.

   - no garbage collector
   - no bytecode/JIT compiler
+  - strong, static typing

-TODO: RAII (pointers), SFINAE (concepts), unions (variants), enums, matching
+TODO: SFINAE (concepts), unions (variants), enums, matching

 ## Types
 There are a few primitive types which are part of the language.